 Dan moved to the Environmental Studies program at CU Boulder in 2012, which is where the lab now resides.
 However, we have lab members not only there, but also through EBIO and in conjunction with the Interdisciplinary Quantitative Biology program at CU.

-Please see the pages of our website for information about the people in the lab, projects we are doing, and information for prospective students.
+Please see the pages of our website for information about the people in the lab and projects we are working on.

 ** Dan is not considering new graduate applicants at this time **